Please follow & like us :)

 How do you store and reheat Arancini?

-To store leftovers, place them in an airtight container or a plastic bag and refrigerate them for up to 4 days.
-They can be reheated in a 350F degree oven for 20-25 minutes.
+Place leftovers in an airtight container or a plastic bag and refrigerate them for up to 4 days.
+They can be reheated in a 350F degree oven for 15-20 minutes.

 Can you freeze rice balls?

 Yes.
-Arrange them in a single layer on a cookie sheet and place them in the freezer for about an hour.
+Arrange rice balls in a single layer on a cookie sheet and place them in the freezer for about an hour.
 This will keep them from sticking together.
 Then they can be transferred to a plastic freezer bag and frozen for up to 2 months.

 Arancini on a white plate and one has been cut in half to show the cheese and meaty sauce filling.